JonathanPetrone/My-Obsidian-Vault/Object-oriented programming.md

 In a bottom-up approach way of designing systems, individual parts of the system are specified in detail.
 The parts are then linked to form larger components, which are in turn linked until a complete system is formed.

-The main concepts of OOP are:
+Some of the main concepts of OOP are:

 - Abstraction
 - Encapsualtion